This I declare about the LORD: He alone is my refuge, my place of safety; He is my God, and I trust Him (Psalm 91:2 NLT).

-While at a football game of my son Preston’s, I had a moving conversation with another team mom.
-It was the first time we’d ever dialogued beyond socially expected niceties.
+While at my son Preston’s football game, I had a moving conversation with another team mom.
+It was the first time we’d ever connected beyond socially expected niceties.
 Between cheers that went up to our football-playing boys, she stumbled upon the fact that I was a Jesus-loving girl and was excited to share about how God has intimately drawn her heart to his over the past five years… how He met her where she was and ministered to her through the hands of others.
 How He sparked life into her soul through His Son Jesus Christ.

 She was diagnosed with cancer at the age of 35 – as a wife and mother to three small children.
 Initially, she was angry with God for allowing a disease to ravage her body, furious that her husband and children might have to live without her.
 Though she fought to understand the “why” of it all, she confidently testifies that God used the pain-filled journey on the broken road of cancer to lead her to saving Grace.
-She is now grateful for the broken way that God breathed new life into her soul as she battled death in her body.
+She’s now grateful for the broken way that God breathed new life into her soul as she battled death in her body.

 Her words reminded me that God really can and should be glorified through each hard place we find ourselves in.

-“This I declare about the LORD: He alone is my refuge, my place of safety; He is my God, and I trust Him.”
-(Psalm 91:2, NLT)
+“This I declare about the LORD: He alone is my refuge, my place of safety; He is my God, and I trust Him” (Psalm 91:2 NLT).

-I’ve not battled cancer, but I have experienced my fair share of times when I’ve been crushed by circumstances that are beyond my control … just like her.
-As a wife, mother, daughter, and friend, I’ve learned that hard times are inevitable and that they hurt.
+I’ve not personally battled cancer, but I have experienced my fair share of times when I’ve been crushed by circumstances that are beyond my control … just like my football-mom friend.
+As a wife, mother, daughter, and friend, I’ve learned that hard times are inevitable, and they hurt.

 But Scripture assures us that even when we are faithless, God remains faithful.
 As we walk broken paths that challenge our faith, the truth remains that God does deliver in and through the pain.
-Though there are struggles that we might take to the grave with us, God is still good and each hard place is an opportunity for Jesus to show His power in and through our lives.
+Though there are struggles that we might take to the grave with us, God is still good, and each hard place we face is an opportunity for Jesus to show His power in and through our lives.

-In Jesus’ Name,
+In Jesus’ Name, Amen.